Module 5: Applying the Criteria

 - The program uses only anecdotal results (versus measured results).

 - The program relies only on course grades as assessment for one or more student outcomes.
-There are many factors, rarely all relating to a single student outcome for the program, used to determine a course grade.
+There are many factors, rarely all relating to a single student outcome for the program, that are used to determine a course grade.
 Thus the level of granularity of course grades relative to student outcomes is almost always too coarse for course grades to be used as reliable indicators for attainment of specific student outcomes.

 - There is an over-reliance on student self-assessment (e.g., surveys) as opposed to assessment methods based on actual student performance.
 As a rule, student self-assessment of outcomes attainment is considered much less reliable than attainment data from actual student performance relative to each outcome.